Rari-Capital/rari-governance-contracts/USAGE.md

 * Refresh all distribution speeds: `RariGovernanceTokenDistributor.refreshDistributionSpeeds()` updates RGT distribution speeds for each pool.
     * Warning: This function uses a large quantity of gas (around 1.5 million on average).
-* Refresh some pools' distribution speeds: `RariGovernanceTokenDistributor.refreshDistributionSpeeds(RariPool pool)` updates RGT distribution speeds for each pool given the `pool` whose balance should be refreshed.
+* Refresh one pool's distribution speeds: `RariGovernanceTokenDistributor.refreshDistributionSpeeds(RariPool pool)` updates RGT distribution speeds for each pool given the `pool` whose balance should be refreshed.
     * Warning: This function uses a large quantity of gas (around 500k on average).